 Transferring your information outside of the EEA

-As part of the services we offer to you, the information which you provide to us may be transferred to countries outside the EEA, but we try to avoid this.
+As part of the services we offer to you, the information which you provide to us may be transferred to countries outside the UK and EEA, but we try to avoid this.
 The EEA includes all European Union Member countries as well as Iceland, Liechtenstein and Norway.
 For example, this may happen if any of our servers are from time to time located in a country outside of the EEA.
 If we do this, we have procedures in place to ensure your data receives the same protection as if it were being processed inside the EEA.
 For example, our contracts with third parties stipulate the standards they must follow at all times.

 Hannays Solicitors and Advocates may share your personal data with the following third-parties who assist us in providing products and services and who provide technical services:

 |Marketing – communications software and social media||Facebook, Twitter, Instagram.